Azure/prometheus-collector/otelcollector/test/README.md

     // Environment cleanup
   })
   ```
-- Running `ginkgo bootstrap` in the directory will create a starter test suite file for you.
+- Running `ginkgo bootstrap` in the directory with the golang files will create a starter test suite file for you.

 ### Running Tests in Parallel
-- Test suites are run one at a time.
+- Ginkgo Test suites are run one at a time.
-- Tests inside a suite are run parallely by default unless `Ordered` or `Serial` is specified as a parameter to a Describe function.
+- Ginkgo tests inside a suite are run parallely by default unless `Ordered` or `Serial` is specified as a parameter to a Describe function.

 #### Example
 - These two DescribeTable() tests will run at the same time.
 One tests a replica pod and the other tests a daemonset pod.
 Because Ordered is specified as a Decorator, each Entry in the table, however,  is run one at a time.